 The net result of Sam’s efforts was that the semester was indeed salvageable.
 Most importantly, our son regained some equilibrium, hope and confidence in his abilities to get his work done, and has learned the value of using your team of supporters rather than trying to go it alone.
 He was able to complete coursework for a Physics class, but some of the work was so late that it was unacceptable, so he was persuaded to take a medical withdrawal from that class so as not to fail.
 In his remaining three courses, he worked with his professors at Sam’s encouragement to complete his assignments.
 He received an A- in Dance, a B in Nature Writing and a C+ in Environment and Society.
 He and his parents are delighted by this outcome, and we are so grateful to Sam and Beyond BookSmart for quickly responding with just the assistance our son needed.
 We are very grateful!”

-Ten years after we began our in-person Executive Function coaching services, it’s exciting to see how our practice has evolved to include online academic coaching, called BBSonline.
+Ten years after we began our in-person Executive Function coaching services, it’s exciting to see how our practice has evolved to include online academic coaching.
 What technological leaps will we incorporate into our work as we head into our second decade?
 One thing’s for certain - kids will learn how to use it before most adults know it exists.

 Do you think coaching may be in your child's future?
-Click below to contact us to arrange for a free consultation to see if coaching is a good fit.
+Click below to contact us to arrange for a free consultation to see if coaching is a good fit for your student.